hcientist/uug-presentations/git101/index.md

 - A `.gitignore` file will tell git about file extensions or folders you don't want
 - You always choose which files to commit, but `.gitignore` will prevent accidentally committing files you don't want

 ---
-# Hacktoberfest

-Stay tuned for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) where you can win prizes for contributing to projects on GitHub during the month of October

----
 # Going futher